PMCC-BioinformaticsCore/janis/docs/tutorials/tutorial2.md

 > Guide on using containers

 For portability, we require that you specify an OCI compliant `container` (eg: Docker) for your tool.
-Often they're will already be a container with some searching, however here's a guide on [preparing your tools in containers](https://janis.readthedocs.io/en/latest/tutorials/container.html) to ensure it works across all environments.
+Often there will already be a container with some searching, however here's a guide on [preparing your tools in containers](https://janis.readthedocs.io/en/latest/tutorials/container.html) to ensure it works across all environments.

 ## Samtools flagstat